A Convolutional Neural Network for the Recovery of Transfer Functions From Velocity-Resolved Reverberation Mapping Data: Transfer learning

 The results of this ``blind test" are shown in Figure\,\ref{fig:2Dtest}, which shows how well the (D)CNN method recovers the shape and distribution of response for this test case.
 The true response function is shown in Figure 6 of \cite{Mangham2019}\textemdash the (D)CNN correctly identifies the velocity and time locations of peak response and the red-blue asymmetry in the response, but predicts extra power at small delays, underpredicts at longer delays, and does not resolve the features as sharply as they are present in the ground truth.
 The (D)CNN prediction is thus consistent with the existing \texttt{MEMEcho} recovery shown in Figure 17 of \cite{Mangham2019}, with the largest difference being that the \texttt{MEMEcho} recovery does not show the extra prompt response in the (D)CNN recovery.
 This extra prompt response near 0 days is physically interesting as this is likely the result of not having entirely subtracted out the continuum signal properly from the line lightcurves, as the training set we use has no continuum contamination.
 To test this theory we performed an inversion on the lightcurves that were not continuum subtracted\textemdash which are thus dominated by the continuum\textemdash and found that the models only predict a signal similar to this prompt response signal that remains when making a prediction on the de-trended lightcurves.
-In the future we could adjust the training set to be more realistic, including contamination from the continuum, and believe this would likely resolve this ``problem".
+This highlights how important properly de-trending the lightcurves is, as failing to do so results in the continuum variations dominating the inferred response.
+In the future we could adjust the training set to be more realistic, including contamination from the continuum, and believe this would likely help resolve this ``problem" and make our models less sensitive to this bias.
 It also showcases that this method has promise outside of applications directly to the BLR, and could likely be applied to RM in the accretion disk and torus \citep{RM_Review_21}.

 Figure \ref{fig:similarityQSO} also highlights another potential way to test how confident one should be in a (D)CNN prediction.
 As shown in the bottom panel of Figure \ref{fig:similarityQSO}, the set of input lightcurves used in generating the (D)CNN prediction are significantly outside the peak of the distribution for what the model was shown in training.
 This indicates another potential area for improvement as well as a providing a qualitative way to benchmark trust in predictions\textemdash if the models had seen many similar sets of lightcurves in training we may be more confident in its output prediction and vice versa, and additionally we may improve the performance of our models by finding a way to generate samples that are statistically more similar to the data we wish to predict, but this outside the scope of this paper and we leave it for future work.